 A Park Hill man who has 27 previous convictions, including for wounding, was, on Monday, sentenced to 46 years in jail for a late-night cutlass attack during which he attempted to kill his ex-girlfriend and her sister.

-However, Lenny Baynes will only serve 26 years of the sentence.
+However, Lennie Baynes will only serve 26 years of the sentence.

 High Court judge Brian Cottle ordered that he spend 18 years in jail for attempting to kill his ex-girlfriend, Bernadette Sutherland, then an additional six for attempting to murder her sister, Kenisha Sutherland.